andersonaddo/compliance-by-design-experiments/schema_analysis/README.md

 Depending on how the system keeps track of the IDs that it should be using in subsequent queries, there could be problems with options 2 and 3, particularly because messages sent by the SAR subject to groups he/she is no longer a member of could be accidentally skipped or lost.
 This also depends on how the systems treats Forward Links and Back Links.
 Suffice to say, for an on-demand crawler, the order of traversal, the management of IDs currently being tracked, and the distinction of FLs and BLs matters more.

 Index based approaches could also suffer from similar problems.
-Though the messages are still going to be in the indexes after the user has left, the issue of entry points and which paths to take could affect which columns are chosen to be indexed by the automatically generated indexes index, and queries that are automatically generated for the SAR queries.
+Though the messages are still going to be in the indexes after the user has left, the issue of entry points and which paths to take could affect which columns are chosen to be indexed by the automatically generated indexes, and queries that are automatically generated for the SAR queries.
 Approach 2 would suffer less from this, because when an SAR is submitted, less queries have to be performed - you just submit everything in the nested index structure that's in that user's ID group.
 But approach 1 could face some issues, since lots of queries have to be performed to generate the SAR form the automatically generated index.

 One way to possibly solve this for Approach 1 would be so make custom index types (rather than the build in Postgres generics like hash indexes or btree indexes) where reach row is stored in the index not by a particular column they have, but just by the user they belong to.
 So, for example, assume you have a table `likes`, which has the columns `post_id` and `post_liker` .
 Assuming the SAR sender is the author of this liked post, instead of making an index that indexes `post_id` (which could be tranced back to the SAR sender's user record via some map path), you could make an index that ads a virtual column to the table called `post_owner` which correlates to the post owner directly.
 This way, the concept of choosing a tracing path (which could end up missing things due to changes over time) isn't needed - you can just use virtual columns within each table, similar to `Select * from table where [virtual_index_name] = x`.